Observational daily and regional photovoltaic solar energy production for the Netherlands: Data

 Statistics Netherlands constructs its own database of PV systems based on different data sources.
 The biggest and most important of these is the \textit{Product Installation Register} or PIR \citep{SNsolar}, provided by the network operators.
-It is thought that this source is around $\sim 85\%$ complete in terms of capacity.
-Some care should be taken with this figure since it is an estimate.
-We therefore supplement these data with tax data from the Dutch tax authority.
+This data source is incomplete and is estimated to contain around $\sim 85\%$ of small household systems.
+This is why, in recent years, additional systems, not present in the PIR, have been identified using data from the Dutch tax authority.
 People are incentivised to purchase PV systems by registering a VAT return for the cost and installation of the panels.
 Although this is not obligatory, it is assumed that this can entice a lot of people to do so.
-There are also an increasing number of large-scale PV systems in the Netherlands.
-SN has monthly administrative data on the capacity and yield of such solar farms from the government--led certification process for renewable energy as executed by CertiQ \citep{CertiQ}, a 100\% subsidiary of TenneT, the European electricity transmission system operator for the Netherlands \citep{TenneT}.
-Finally, a project is under way at SN to use machine learning techniques to identify missing solar panels.
-For more information on this topic, we refer the reader to section 3.2.1 in \citet{debroe2019}. \\
+Even after adding tax returns the register is still incomplete.
+This data source contains the following variables: